blitz-js/blitz/packages/server/src/synchronizer/README.md

 Secondly there is an [errors](./errors) stream which works a similar way but for Operational Errors.

 It is important to differentiate between Operational Errors and Exceptions.
-Expections are probably programmer errors where as operation errors are more likely a result of the user providing us with the wrong input/files.
+Exceptions are probably programmer errors where as operation errors are more likely a result of the user providing us with the wrong input/files.

 In this architecture we write operational errors to the error stream and catch Exceptions in stream error handlers.
 We should be able to drop Exceptions on the floor but by attaching a view to the end of the error stream we can print nice messages for our users.